babygang-c64/BygShell/README.md

 When a command is not found in the internal commands list then a lookup is done on disk in the current directory.
 If the command name is a script name (ends with .sh) then all commands from the script are read and executed.
 If the command name is a binary then it is launched (for now starting at $080d) Must have a basic header with a SYS.

+### Configuration of HELP command

+The CONFIG environment variable contains the path to help files for individual help requests on commands.
+Filename convention is <command_name>.HLP

 ### Internal commands